 Fraunhofer's most important task during these years was, however, his involvement in glass production and the processing of glass destined for the institute in Munich.
 It was here that Fraunhofer's methodology became patently clear.
 The researcher utilized his theoretical knowledge to improve and supplement existing methods.
 Along these lines, he developed a polishing machine to process glass more precisely, along with a measurement method to control the regular shape of lenses.
-The success of his approach production processes.
+The success of his approach was not just based on good ideas but also on painstaking experimentation aimed at systematically fine-tuning the production processes.